Skip to main content

 Landowner FAQs

-An option for an easement is a binding document that gives OTP and MDU the right to choose to acquire an easement within a specified time period (e.g., a number of years) for the project.
+An option for an easement is a binding document that gives Otter Tail Power Company and Montana-Dakota Utilities Co. the right to choose to acquire an easement within a specified time period (e.g., a number of years) for the project.
 Options are paid at the time landowners sign them.

-Buildings, structures, pumps, wells, swimming pools, trees, other objects, or flammables, are examples of things not allowed within easement areas to ensure the safe construction, operation, and maintenance of the transmission line.
 Landowners may continue to use the property in ways that are compatible with the transmission line as long as the use does not interfere or endanger the transmission line.
+Buildings, structures, pumps, wells, swimming pools, and trees are examples of things not allowed within easement areas for the safe construction, operation, and maintenance of the transmission line.
 Right-of-way agents can work with landowners to help determine allowed and unallowed uses within easement areas.

 This type of facility typically does not have an impact on property use which would affect land valuation.
-For more information reach out to your County.
+For more information, reach out to your county assessor.

-Construction areas and temporary access roads that are not needed for ongoing operation and maintenance of the new transmission line will be restored to their previous condition, to the extent possible.
+Construction areas that are not needed for ongoing operation and maintenance of the new transmission line will be restored to their previous condition, to the extent possible.
 The reclamation team will take direction from the landowner regarding needs and specifications for each parcel with grass or hay.
-However, cropland will be de-compacted and left in an orderly state to continue farming operations.
 Construction materials will also be removed.

-The North Dakota Public Service Commission requires reclamation, fertilization, and reseeding to be done according to Natural Resources Conservation Service recommendations.
-Any landowner requests that deviate from these recommendations will require the project to first get approval from the ND Public Service Commission.
+The North Dakota Public Service Commission (PSC) requires reclamation, fertilization, and reseeding to be done according to Natural Resources Conservation Service recommendations.
+Any landowner requests that deviate from these recommendations will require JETx to first get approval from the PSC.

 Once the line is energized, maintenance crews will periodically inspect, repair and maintain the transmission line within the right of way.